Standards: Containers - About The MPEG-4 Standard

 Part 30 describes time-synchronized text storage in ISOBMFF files.
 This includes W3C specified WebVTT text tracks for subtitle support in web video players.
 These will trigger a JavaScript event in your web browser that handles the content of each timed-text fragment to make decisions based on the content.

-This technique was actually supported as far back as 1999 in proprietary RealVideo streams where you could embed a javascript: URL to call dynamic page changes to action.
-The newer WebVTT support is more flexible allowing multiple tracks carrying different languages and control signalling to alter the viewing experience in the player (aspect ratio switching for example).
+This technique was actually supported as far back as 1999 in proprietary RealVideo streams where you could embed a JavaScript: URL to call dynamic page changes to action.
+The newer WebVTT support is more flexible allowing multiple tracks carrying different languages and control signaling to alter the viewing experience in the player (aspect ratio switching for example).

 3D & Graphics